mic-code/Vulkan-Renderer-Template/README.md

 The goal of this engine is to simplify and accelerate the development process by offering an easy-to-use framework, while still leveraging the full power of Vulkan's explicit API.

 ### Features
-- RenderGraph-based architecture for flexible rendering pipeline setups (In progress)
+- RenderGraph-based architecture for flexible rendering pipeline setups (Working but not optimal)
 - Modular Vulkan interface designed for rapid prototyping.
-- Base renderer example (soon)
+- Base renderer example
+- Compute renderer example (TO-DO)
+- Imgui integration

 ### Current Status
 This project is **currently under development**.
 More features and improvements will be added in future updates.